 If you would like to organise an event to fundraise for Mental Health Ireland or your local Mental Health Association and you need a little help this event guide may be of assistance.

 Planning an Event

 There are many types of events you can host or run to support Mental Health Ireland or your local Mental Health Association.
 By hosting an event you are raising awareness of mental health amongst your friends, families, community and peers.

 You don’t need to be an event planner to organise an event.
 Here are some ideas of easy to organize events:

-- Host a quiz night in a local community hall.
+- Host a virtual quiz night.

 - Organise a football/hurling/ rugby blitz with your local club.

 - If you’re hosting an event it’s worthwhile conducting a risk assessment to plan for any eventualities that may arise.
 Please adhere to any current Covid-19 related restrictions and guidelines.

 - You need to think about accessibility and if you are covered by public liability insurance.